agentdatashuttle/ads-bridge/README.md

 - **Access the service**

   - Traefik runs at: `http://localhost:9999`
-  - ADS Bridge is served behind the `/ads_bridge` path
+  - ADS Bridge is served behind the `/ads_bridge`

   Example:

   ```
   http://localhost:9999/ads_bridge/health
   ```

+  > Use the details of your ADS Bridge deployment to document how other ADS Subscribers can listen to the events sent out by your ADS Publisher

 ---